Student-centric advice and objective recommendations

 Columbia University in the City of New York Net Price

 The sticker cost of Columbia University in the City of New York is not actually what students will pay.
-Depending on factors including student and parent finances, the actual cost can be lower.
-This price that takes into account financial aid is also known as a “net price.”
+Depending on factors such as student and parent finances, the actual cost can be lower.
+This price that takes financial aid into account is also known as a “net price.”

 Net Price Paid